Updated May 2026

-The First 3–4 Weeks: Don't Fertilize
+The First 3–4 Weeks: Leave It Alone

-What the first four weeks actually need:
+What the first month actually needs:

 - Consistent watering.
 Two to three short cycles per day for the first 10–14 days, tapering as roots establish.